 Last year 82 percent of the Dutch population went on holiday at least once.

 Travel has an impact on the environment, no doubt about that.
 It seems like Dutch people do not care so much (yet) about their footprint.
 True, more and more people do.
 Nowadays it is even possible to pay off the CO2 emission of your vacation.
 Yet only 1% of the Dutch tourists are actually willing to compensate the CO2 emissions caused by their travels.
 Misgiving of the company offering the compensation may play a role.
 That something will need to change is obvious, but how?
-My friend Linda from My Wanderlust Diary writes about it.
+Some suggestions in my article 20 ideas how to travel climate friendlier.

 Sources: NOS, AD, NRC, Volkskrant, RTL, CPB, CBS & more

-Feel free to respond in a comment below this blog post, also for example if you feel I missed a reason why you think the Dutch people travel so much.
+Feel free to respond in a comment below this article, also for example if you feel I missed a reason why you think the Dutch people travel so much?

 Read more articles about The Netherlands in the Netherlands Blog Archives.